Vive Hand Tracking SDK detects hands in the camera frame and provide gesture, position and other results.

 Supported on all dual-camera platforms.
 A 3D point is returned for each detected hand.

 Supported on Windows and WaveVR.
 Returns 21 key points for each detected hand, which can form a skeleton of the hand.
+Supports custom gesture in Unity & Unreal plugin.
 The locations of the key points are illustrated in the image below: